-The financial decisions you make in your company determine many outcomes including the future of your business.
+The better financial decisions you make in your company determine many outcomes including the future of your business.
 Mistakes made in the financial aspect have dire consequences and may cause serious harm to your business venture.

 To make better financial decisions, you need to know your business’ numbers and create better strategies for making financial decisions.